kodecocodes/swift-algorithm-club/Count Occurrences/README.markdown

 }
 ```

 Notice that the variables `leftBoundary` and `rightBoundary` are very similar to the [binary search](../Binary%20Search/) algorithm.
 The big difference is that they don't stop when they find the search key, but keep going.
-Also, notice that we constrain the type `T` to be Comparable so that the algorithm can be applied to an array of Strings, Ints or other types that conform to the Swift Comparable protocol.
+Also, notice that we constrain the type `T` to be Comparable so that the algorithm can be applied to an

+y of Strings, Ints or other types that conform to the Swift Comparable protocol.

 To test this algorithm, copy the code to a playground and then do: